Most courses and programmes at Uppsala University require proficiency in Swedish and English.

-Swedish for Immigrants (SFI) is a course in the basics of the Swedish language.
+Swedish for Immigrants (SFI) is a course in the basics of the Swedish language (information in Swedish).
 It is intended for adults who do not have Swedish as their mother tongue.
 If you would like to study SFI, are between the ages of 16-20 and have not completed your upper secondary education, you should turn to Uppsala kommun.

-At Komvux, the adult education centre, it is possible to take upper secondary level courses, including courses in Swedish.
+At Komvux (information in Swedish), the adult education centre, it is possible to take upper secondary level courses, including courses in Swedish.
 Swedish courses taught at Komvux requires some basic knowledge in Swedish.

 Uppsala University does not offer any beginner's courses in Swedish apart from those for exchange students.
 However, the university offers courses in Swedish which demand prior knowledge in Swedish and prepares students for university studies: